 Melissa Groo of Ithaca, New York, USA.
 Wildlife and Conservation Photographer and Writer, former African Elephants Researcher.

-An award-winning wildlife photographer and writer, Melissa is an Associate Fellow of the International League of Conservation Photographers, wildlife columnist for Outdoor Photographer magazine, and Contributing Editor for Audubon magazine.
+An award-winning wildlife photographer and writer, Melissa is an Associate Fellow of the International League of Conservation Photographers, Wildlife Columnist for Outdoor Photographer magazine, a Contributing Editor for Audubon magazine, and an Ambassador for Project Coyote.
 She is widely recognized for her expert guidance in ethical practices for nature photographers in the field.

 Ona Basimane of Maun, Botswana.
 Professional Tour Guide, and Wildlife Photographer.